Semi-supervised Community Detection using Glauber Dynamics for an Ising Model: Problem formulation

 \subsection{Semi-supervised learning algorithm}

-Algorithm \ref{alg: algorithm} outlines our semi-supervised method for learning the community labels when a fraction of them are revealed in advance.
-The inputs of the algorithm are the fraction of revealed labels $\eta$ and the simulation time $t_{\mathrm{end}}$ for the Glauber dynamics.
-The latter can be selected as $t_{\mathrm{end}} = \log [2(1 - \eta) / \varepsilon]$ if the relative classification error should be lower than $\varepsilon$.
+Algorithm \ref{alg: algorithm} outlines our semi-supervised method for learning the community labels when a small fraction $\eta \in (0, 1)$ of the labels are revealed in advance.
+The inputs of the algorithm are the list of community labels that are disclosed in advance and the simulation time $t_{\mathrm{end}}$ for running the Glauber dynamics.

+\SetKwInput{Parameter}{Parameters}

+To simplify the exposition, we will assume that each node has probability $\eta$ of having its label disclosed, independently from all the other nodes.
+However, our results hold more generally: when the disclosed labels satisfy the statement of Lemma \ref{lem: initial conditions} of Appendix \ref{app: other intermediate results}.
+The simulation time for the Glauber dynamics can be selected as $t_{\mathrm{end}} = \log [2(1 - \eta) / \varepsilon]$ if the relative classification error should be lower than $\varepsilon$.
 This choice will be justified using our mean-field limit, as we explain in Section \ref{sec: main results}.
-Without any loss of generality, the correct labeling corresponds to nodes in community $\calV_n^1$ having positive spin and nodes in community $\calV_n^2$ have negative spin.

-\SetKwInOut{Parameter}{Parameters}

-If $\alpha = 0$ and nodes have access to the spins of their neighbors, then Algorithm \ref{alg: algorithm} can be implemented in an entirely distributed manner.
-Otherwise, we need a common variable for the value of the magnetization, which must be updated after each spin flip.
+Without any loss of generality, the correct labeling corresponds to nodes in community $\calV_n^1$ having positive spin and nodes in community $\calV_n^2$ having negative spin.
+If $\alpha = 0$ and nodes have access to the spins of neighbors, then Algorithm \ref{alg: algorithm} can be implemented in an entirely distributed manner.
+Otherwise, we must keep a common variable for the total magnetization.

 Informally speaking, the Glauber dynamics simulated in Algorithm \ref{alg: algorithm} modify the spins of the nodes in a way that tends to reduce the energy $H_n$, and the configuration where the spins are positive in $\calV_n^1$ and negative in $\calV_n^2$ can be regarded as a local minimum of $H_n$.
-In Section \ref{sec: main results} we will establish that the Glauber dynamics drive the initial configuration $\bsigma_n(0)$ constructed in the first steps of the algorithm towards the latter local minimum, provided that the graph is sufficiently large and $\alpha$ is selected suitably.
+In Section \ref{sec: main results} we establish that the Glauber dynamics drive the initial configuration $\bsigma_n(0)$ constructed in the first steps of the algorithm towards the latter local minimum, provided that the graph is sufficiently large and $\alpha$ is selected suitably.